libreswitch/ops/tests/rest/rest_test.md

 ```
 {
+    "configuration":
-"configuration": {
+    {
         "name": "Port1",
         "interfaces": ["/rest/v1/system/interfaces/1"],
         "trunks": [413],
         "ip4_address_secondary": ["192.168.0.1"],
         "lacp": "active",
         "bond_mode": "l2-src-dst-hash",
         "tag": 654,
         "vlan_mode": "trunk",
         "ip6_address": "2001:0db8:85a3:0000:0000:8a2e:0370:7334",
         "external_ids": {"extid1key": "extid1value"},
         "bond_options": {},
         "mac": "01:23:45:67:89:ab",
         "other_config": {"cfg-1key": "cfg1val"},
         "bond_active_slave": "null",
         "ip6_address_secondary": ["01:23:45:67:89:ab"],
         "vlan_options": {},
         "ip4_address": "192.168.0.1",
         "admin": "up"
     }
 }
 ```

 ### Description

 1. Verify if the port is in the port list.
     a.
 Execute the GET request over /rest/v1/system/ports.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned port list has at least one element.
     d.
 Ensure that URI /rest/v1/system/ports/Port1 is in the response data.

-2. Verify if a specific port exists. a Execute GET request over rest/v1/system/ports/Port1.
+2. Verify if a specific port exists.
+    a.
+Execute GET request over rest/v1/system/ports/Port1.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm if the response data is not empty.
     d.
 Ensure that the response data has the keys: "configuration", "status" and "statistics".
     e.
 Verify if the configuration data is equal to the Port1 configuration data.

 3. Verify if a non-existent port exists.
     a.
 Execute the GET request over rest/v1/system/ports/Port2.
     b.
 Verify if the HTTP response is `404 NOT FOUND`.

 ### Test result criteria
 #### Test pass criteria